jbaranski/TossFile/README.md

+# Toss File

-Toss File - Sublime Text plugin
+A simple Sublime Text plugin for copying the current file to a new location.

+`
 "paths": [
     {
         "/home/source1": "/home/destination1"